Tips to Help a Child Not Be Alone at Recess or in the Cafeteria

 - more structured play time

 - incorporating more specified activities where those with shared interests can join in

-There is nothing worse than watching dozens of children play together or eat together while you are alone.
+It can be difficult for a child to watch dozens of their peers play together or eat together while they are alone.

 Even if you are the only one talking to that child at recess, you are making a difference so that child is not alone.

-If a child specifically tells you they want to be alone and they do not want to play with anyone at recess or talk to anyone, yes that needs to be respected, but then we still need to look into why this child is feeling a need to isolate themselves and how else we can support them.
+If a child specifically tells you they want to be alone and they do not want to play with anyone at recess or talk to anyone, yes that needs to be respected, but then we still need to look into why this child is feeling a need to isolate themselves and determine if additional support is needed.

 Also, recess is frequently used as a threat to punish children when they don’t do work in the classroom.
 Research shows that this is actually counter-productive and is not recommended at all.